cloudant/sync-android/doc/migration.md

 also [this section on exceptions](#changes-to-exceptions) for more details on other changes to exception handling.

-# Changes to the Notifications and Events packages

-Events which were previously in the `com.cloudant.sync.notifications` package have moved to the `com.cloudant.sync.event.notifications` package.

-All events now implement the `Notification` marker interface (this means it is possible to subscribe to all events).

-Some event names have changed:

-* `DatabaseClosed` has been renamed to `DocumentStoreClosed`
-* `DatabaseCreated` has been renamed to `DocumentStoreCreated`
-* `DatabaseDeleted` has been renamed to `DocumentStoreDeleted`
-* `DatabaseModified` has been renamed to `DocumentStoreModified`
-* `DatabaseOpened` has been renamed to `DocumentStoreOpened`

 # The IndexManager class has been replaced with the `Query` class

 To obtain a reference to the `Query` object, replace instances of